helliun/perspectives/README.md

-# Perspectives: Pandas-based library for Perspective Extraction and Semantic Search
+# Perspectives: Pandas-based library for Emotion Graphing and Semantic Search

 ## Overview